 The Fund maintains positions in non-derivative financial instruments in accordance with its investment management strategy.
-The Fund's investment portfolio comprises of equity shares of listed companies.
+The Fund's investment portfolio comprises of equity securities of listed companies, mutual funds and sukuks..

 The Fund's investment manager has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
 Compliance with the target asset allocations and the composition of the portfolio are monitored by the Fund's Board.